Gubble

-Gubble, also known as Goober in select regions, is a Microsoft Windows and PlayStation game developed by Actual Entertainment (Eric Ginner, Mark Robichek and Franz Lanzinger).
+Gubble, also known as Goober in select regions, is a 1997 puzzle video game developed by Actual Entertainment (Eric Ginner, Mark Robichek and Franz Lanzinger) for Microsoft Windows, Macintosh and PlayStation.
+The player controls Gubble D. Gleep, an alien sent to the fictional planet of Rennigar to remove zymbots that have been fastened there by space pirates.
+Most of the gameplay requires the player to solve a series of real-time puzzles using tools such as a hammer or a screwdriver.
+Gubble uses the tools in a humorous way to remove things like nails and screws from the playing area.
 The non-violent gameplay was a key aspect mentioned in the game's promotional material.
-The game has a soundtrack of instrumental songs composed by Seppo Hurme (who also goes by Fleshbrain).

-Most of the gameplay requires the player to solve a series of real-time puzzles in which they use tools, such as a hammer or screwdriver, which the main character, Gubble D. Gleep (an alien), uses in a humorous way to remove the implements of these tools, such as nails and screws, from the playing area.

-The opening storyline to Gubble (only found in the instruction booklet) follows that space pirates have fastened zymbots (the game's levels) to the fictional planet Rennigar, with Gubble D. Gleep being sent on a mission by a robot to remove them.

-Gubble was later re-released for iOS.
+Gubble was later re-released for iOS in 2010.

 Gameplay

 Gubble is composed of 10 cities (functioning as worlds); across these are various levels known as "Zymbots", which are usually maze-like in appearance.
 They are each filled with several enemies and tools.
 In the PC version of the game, each zymbot is named the same as that of the city plus an additional letter added to the end.
 For example, the game's first zymbot, which is in a city named "Rennigar", is called Rennigara, while the seventh is called Rennigarp.
-These zymbots may include bonus levels within them, such as minigames or "special zymbots", which are generally more difficult.
+These zymbots may include bonus levels within them, such as "bonus zymbots", which function as minigames or "special zymbots", which are generally more difficult.

-Tools

 Tools are made to resemble those of a carpenter.
 A hammer, drill, screwdriver, socket, saw, and a sledgehammer are just a few of the tools used to deconstruct a level.
 Tools can be found within a zymbot and are used to remove the several nails, screws, hex nuts, etc., which hold a level together.
+Some tools have other uses, such as moving crates or breaking rocks which serve as obstructions in a level.